 Learn and practice principles of electricity by building series and parallel circuits with a variety of switches, LEDs, buzzers, and motors.
 Use soldering irons and multi-meters correctly.
 Figure out what components and wiring materials and tools are most appropriate for your students.
 Build a take-home project and make a component display board for your classroom.

 Physical Computing with Micro:bit

-Meet the Micro:bit - a small computer board equipped with sensors, LEDs, pushbuttons, and outputs that can control electonic devices.
+Meet the Micro:bit - a small computer board equipped with sensors, LEDs, pushbuttons, and outputs that can control electronic devices.
 The Micro:bit can be programmed with block or text-based languages and is appropriate for students grade 4 and older.
-Learn and practice coding basics and get familiar with a variety of input and output devices while working thorugh our tutorials projects.
-Take home and extensive kit of starter materials.
+Learn and practice coding basics and get familiar with a variety of input and output devices while working through our tutorials projects.
+Learn in a supportive environment and take home and extensive kit of starter materials.